fastforwardlabs/cml_mlflow/README.md

 ## MLFlow in 60 seconds

-MLFlow tracks has three important concepts:
+This repo is only concerned with the tracking component of MLFlow.
+There are three important concepts:
 * `experiments` - these group together runs.
 Different experiments appear as different tabs in the UI.
 * `params` - params are things you _set_ for a training run.
 For instance, the learning rate for stochastic gradient descent.
 * `metrics` - metrics are things that are _computed_ during a training run.
 They can be one per run, or one per algorithm step.
 For example, the loss for each epoch while training a neural network would be a metric.